dahlia/sqlalchemy-imageattach/docs/guide/store.rst

    ``width``, ``height``) for the image, and a ``mimetype`` of the image.
    The return type must be file-like.

-   It should raise :exc:`~exceptions.IOError` or its subtype when there's no requested image in the storage.
+   It should raise :exc:`IOError` or its subtype when there's no requested image in the storage.

 :meth:`~sqlalchemy_imageattach.store.Store.get_url()`